zackz/PuTTYAssist/README.md

 Settings
 --------

-After first run, a configure file - **PuTTYAssist.ini** was auto generated in same directory.
+After first run, a configure file - **PuTTYAssist.ini** was automatically generated in same directory.
 All config with prefix `HotKey_` is a key combination: `! is ALT`, `+ is SHIFT`, `^ is CTRL`, `# is WINKEY`, and [more...](http://www.autoitscript.com/autoit3/docs/functions/Send.htm)